Previous Page

 IMPACT

-IMPACT (Information Management Protecting Adults and Children in Texas) is the automated case management system for DFPS investigations and services in cases of abuse, neglect, and exploitation.
+Information Management Protecting Adults and Children in Texas (IMPACT) is the automated case management system used by DFPS to document investigations and services involving abuse, neglect, or exploitation.

 Logical Access

-The technical means for a person or another computer system to use criminal justice information (CJI) or criminal justice information systems (CJIS) applications.
-Such means may include, for example, the electronic ability to read, create, or modify information, delete a file, execute a program, or access information through an external connection.
+Logical access is the technical ability for a person or computer system to use criminal justice information (CJI) or criminal justice information systems (CJIS).
+This includes actions such as the electronic ability to read, create, or modify information, delete a file, execute a program, or access information through an external connection.

 Office of Refugee Resettlement (ORR)